julep-ai/julep/README.md

 # Define the main workflow
 main:
 - prompt:
     - role: system
       content: >-
         You are a research assistant.
-          Generate 100 diverse search queries related to the topic:
+        Generate {{inputs[0].num_questions|default(30, true)}} diverse search queries related to the topic:
         {{inputs[0].topic}}

         Write one query per line.
   unwrap: true

 # Evaluate the search queries using a simple python expression
 - evaluate:
-      search_queries: "_.split('\n')"
+    search_queries: "_.split(NEWLINE)"

 # Run the web search in parallel for each query
 - over: "_.search_queries"
   map:
     tool: web_search
     arguments:
       query: "_"
-    parallelism: 10
+  parallelism: 5

 # Collect the results from the web search
 - evaluate:
-      results: "'\n'.join([item.result for item in _])"
+    search_results: _

 # Summarize the results
 - prompt:
     - role: system
       content: >
         You are a research summarizer.
 Create a comprehensive summary of the following research results on the topic {{inputs[0].topic}}.
-          The summary should be well-structured, informative, and highlight key findings and insights:
+        The summary should be well-structured, informative, and highlight key findings and insights.
+Keep the summary concise and to the point.
-          {{_.results}}
+        The length of the summary should be less than 150 words.
+        Here are the search results:
+        {{_.search_results}}
   unwrap: true
   settings:
     model: gpt-4o-mini

-  # Send the summary to Discord
-  - tool: discord_webhook
+- evaluate:
-    arguments:
-      content: |-
+    discord_message: |-
       f'''
       **Research Summary for {inputs[0].topic}**
       {_}
       '''

+  # Send the summary to Discord
+- tool: discord_webhook
+  arguments:
+    json_:
+      content: _.discord_message[:2000] # Discord has a 2000 character limit
 ```

 In this example, Julep will automatically manage parallel executions, retry failed steps, resend API requests, and keep the tasks running reliably until completion.